 Some coppice is to be restored through standard silviculture, to help enhance the habitat diversity on the reserve and the ongoing survival of veteran oak.
 Coppicing and pollarding are also important in providing materials for teaching traditional skills and crafts.

-We are extremely grateful to the Dean Green Team for all their great work in helping to maintaining the reserve.
+We are extremely grateful to the Dean Green Team for all their great work in helping to maintaining the wildlife reserve.
+New for 2019, we are proud to link with Andrew White (Chairman of the Dean Forest Beekeepers) to encourage bee’s at Oakraven.